himbrian1/brand/README.md

      # brand Bot Commands

-This is a list of commands supported by the Prabath-Md bot.
+This is a list of commands supported by the brand bot.
 The commands are organized in a table with the following structure:

 | CMD | DESCRIPTION | AVAILABLE OR NOT | ALIAS |
 |:---:|:-----------:|:-----------------:|:-------------------------:|